+We will show that the second approach outperforms the first, not only in computing the quantum system's response at the recorded dark time points, but also in predicting the system's response at interpolatory time points.

-In all three cases, we run Algorithm \ref{ALG_MG} for $M=2 \times 10^4$ iterations and remove the first half of the samples, known as the burn-in period.
+In both cases, we run Algorithm \ref{ALG_MG} for $M=2 \times 10^4$ iterations and remove the first half of the samples, known as the burn-in period.
 We also use a thinning period of 2, that is, we discard every other sample in the chain to reduce the correlation between consecutive samples.
-As a result, we get a total of $5000$ Markov chain samples for the parameters of interest.
+As a result, we get a total of $5000$ Markov chain samples from parameter posteriors.
 We use the symmetric proposals in \eqref{proposal_random_walk} with the supports ${\bf r}_{\bt} = (2 \pi \times 10^{-6}, 2 \pi \times 10^{-6}, 2 \pi \times 10^{-6},0.2,0.1)$ and ${\bf r}_{\ba^{(0)}} = {\bf r}_{\ba^{(1)}} = (8,8,0.05)$.
 As a standard test, for each approach, we run multiple Markov chains with different initial values of parameters and monitor the trace plots to ensure a good mixing and convergence of the chains and acceptance rates of $20-25 \%$.
 The computational details specific to each case are given below.